-Prerequisite: Chorus I or permission of instructor
+Prerequisite: Chorus I or permission of instructor Note: Elective; fulfills Arts requirement.

 Students in this advanced class refine their musicianship and performance skills on a specified voice.
 Students prepare for post-secondary and community music experiences and develop artistry independently through a variety of advanced solos, etudes, and excerpts.
 Public performance may serve as a culmination of specific instructional goals.
 Students are required to attend/participate in rehearsals and performances outside the school day to support, extend, and assess learning in the classroom.